Q: Why is there a change?

 A: When an employee is injured while working, they are usually covered under their employer’s workers’ compensation insurance with a few exceptions.
 Independent contractors are not considered employees and don’t fall under traditional workers’ compensation coverage.

-This additional level of insurance protects you from costs associated from a potential workers’ compensation injury claim made by an independent contractor.
-These protections include costs related to medical benefits and wage replacement.
+Unlike workers’ compensation, OAI protects you from costs associated with a potential injury claim made by an independent contractor.
+These protections include medical costs, lost wages, and rehabilitation from injuries of an independent contractor who is injured during a contract job.

-Q: What are the fees associated with workers’ compensation?
+Q: What are the fees associated with OAI?

 - Provider – 0.5% fee on the total value of the work order for their purchase of Occupational Accident Insurance as an independent contractor.

-Q: Can a provider upload their own Workers Compensation (Trust & Safety) COI and have the additional fee removed?
+Q: Can a provider upload their own OAI certificate of insurance and have the additional fee removed?

-A: Currently, even if a provider has their own Workers Compensation (Trust & Safety) COI uploaded they will still be charged the 0.5% fee should they choose to complete a work order that has Workers Compensation (Trust & Safety) Insurance.
+A: Currently, even if a provider has their own OAI certificate uploaded they will still be charged the 0.5% fee should they choose to complete a work order that has OAI.
+By having all OAI coverage through a single agreement and insurance provider, both Buyers and Providers can rest assured they have consistent, reliable coverage.

 Q: What if the provider has a General Liability/Professional Liability COI uploaded?
 Will the fee still be charged?

 A: Yes – the fee will still be charged.
-General Liability/Professional Liability Insurance is not the same as Workers Compensation (Trust & Safety).
+General Liability/Professional Liability Insurance is not the same as OAI.